jkennel/rsk/README.md

 <!-- badges: end -->

-The goal of rsk is to facilitate reading of pressure and temperature RBR files.
+The goal of rsk is to facilitate fast reading of pressure and temperature RBR files.
 This package is in the beginning of development stages.

 Steps: